MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 ≥12-hour-wait approach.
 You wait until you are in clear withdrawal (SOWS ≥17), then take incremental doses spaced through the day.

 Often used for: patients transitioning from heroin, prescription opioids, or methadone.
-Generally not used for fentanyl, kratom, or 7-OH.
+For kratom or 7-OH, this approach can be appropriate — though some patients prefer a microinduction to reduce the risk of precipitated withdrawal.
+Generally not used for fentanyl.

 Open handout →